anna-dor-plumsail/documents-docs/source/general/manage-email-notifications.rst

 Manage email notifications
 =========================

-You can manage email notifications about reaching limit of documents for Documents in the `personal account on <https://account.plumsail.com/>`_.
+You can manage email notifications about reaching limit of documents for Documents in the `personal account <https://account.plumsail.com/>`_.

 There are 3 options: